jerela/kinematics2kinetics/models/README.md

 The 'model_state_dict_at_minimum_loss' is probably what you want to use, because it contains the state of the model that resulted in the smallest validation loss.
 Its use is demonstrated in [main_test.py](/scripts/main_test.py).
 The exported model files do not include the preprocessing or postprocessing steps, so make sure to check them out from the **code** if you wish to replicate them.

+## Model variations

+Models predict either medial, lateral, or patellofemoral knee contact force time series, as indicated in upper-case letters in the model's name.
+Additionally, models come in "full" or "lowerbody" variants, which refers to the input kinematics that the model uses.
+"Full" uses lower-body, pelvis, and lumbar joint angles as described in the [publication](WIP).
+"Lower-body" uses only lower-body joint angles, i.e., hip, knee, and ankle joint angles from both legs.

 ## License